 Working with faculty to assign the cost of resources to a project poses a challenge, especially when those resources benefit multiple (yet highly related!) projects.
 Articulating a solution to distribute costs among projects that is acceptable to sponsor, institution, and PI is one of the trickiest in research administration.
 You may know general guard rails; but, is the approach defendable?
 Come join our panel for the presentation and follow-on “Ask the Speaker” session addressing the allocation definition and acceptable practices.
 In addition to informative background, the panel will work through case studies that may feel instantly familiar and challenge you to produce clever solutions.

-View Recorded Webinar: Allocating Costs Effectively: How to Divide the Pie (requires MIT authentication)
+View recorded webinar: Allocating Costs Effectively: How to Divide the Pie (requires MIT authentication)

 -